-Formal complaints must be made to SLT (unless they are about the headteacher), via the school office.
+Formal complaints must be made to SLT (unless they are about the headteacher in which case the complaint goes to the Chair of Governors), via the school office.
 This may be done in person, in writing (preferably on the Complaint Form), or by telephone.